shreyansh-sawarn/Polymer/README.md

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/polymer-empty-starter-7lzcdp)

-To understand what is Polymer and how it is designed.
+A to-do application to understand what is Polymer and how it is designed.